 - Comparing further education and higher education in Australia, the UK, Germany and USA

-Enhancing Life Chances: The Necessity of Education and Social Movements : London and New York: Anthem Press (forthcoming 2018)
+Life Chances: Education and Social Movements : London and New York: Anthem Press (2019)

 Confronting Cruelty: Animals, Moral Orthodoxy and the Challenge of the Animal Rights Movement, Brill, Leiden and Boston , 2005.

 Compassionate Beasts:The Quest for Animal Rights, Praeger, New York, 2001.